Donaldson-Thomas Transformation of Double Bruhat Cells in Semisimple Lie Groups: Proof of Our Main Results

-Now we finally have accomplished something: the general minors of $x\overline{v^{-1}}$ do come up when computing $\DT$.
+Now we are more or less done with $x\overline{v^{-1}}$.
 To finish what we have started, we now need to multiply some part of the reduced word of $u$ on the left to get $\overline{u_{<k}}^{-1}x\overline{v^{-1}}$.
-This means we start with whatever we get at the end when computing $x\overline{v^{-1}}$, and then start to change the triangles from the left using (6') and move them all the way to the right.
-We will now draw two dashed lines in the schematic picture, with one representing the separation between triangles that are originally in the $u$ part of the reduced word and those that have come across from the $v$ part of the reduced word, and the other one representing the original separation between the $u$ part and the $v$ part of the reduced word, as drawn below.
+This means we start with whatever we get at the end when computing $x\overline{v^{-1}}$, and then flip the triangles on the left one at a time using move (6'), and then move each one of them to the right of the central dashed line.
+Note that in the final picture of $x\overline{v^{-1}}$ the triangles on the left of the dashed line have two possible origins: the ones that are originally in the $u$-part and the ones that are originally in the $v$-part.
+We will now draw two dashed lines in the next few pictures, with one representing the separation between the triangles of different origins, and the other one representing the original separation between the $u$-part and the $v$-part of the reduced word.

-Suppose $X$ is a cluster $\mathcal{X}$-variable on level $\alpha$ in the $v$ part of the reduced word.
-Then from our discussion on $x\overline{v^{-1}}$ we know that in the schematic diagram of $x\overline{v^{-1}}$, only the triangles that are originally on level $\alpha$ to the right of $X$ (and hence from the $v$ part) will carry a factor of $X^{-1}$ in them.
+Suppose $X$ is originally a cluster $\mathcal{X}$-variable on level $\alpha$ strictly contained in the $v$-part.
+Then from Corollary \ref{2ndobs} we know that in the final picture of $x\overline{v^{-1}}$, only the triangles that are originally on level $\alpha$ to the right of $X$ (and hence from the $v$-part) will carry a factor of $X^{-1}$ in them.

-Therefore when we apply (4) and (6') over and over again to compute $\overline{u_{<k}}^{-1}x\overline{v^{-1}}$, no leading power of $X$ is going to change except when the triangles originally from the $u$ part finally arrive in the $v$ part.
+Therefore when we apply (4) and (6') repeatedly to compute $\overline{u_{<k}}^{-1}x\overline{v^{-1}}$, no leading power of $X$ is going to change except when the newly flipped triangles cross the central dashed line from the left to the right; but even for that, the labellings on the circles in the middle are still unchanged, which are the only things we are going to use when we compute $\deg_{X_a}\Xi_\vec{i}^*\left(X_b\right)$.